Lester in Love: Portrait of Lester Young and Billie Holiday

 I’d been studying the microphone for a dozen years, and I suddenly saw what I’d been doing wrong.
 I’d been singing too loud.
 One night I was listening to a record by Lester Young, the horn player, and it came to me.
 Relax, just relax.
 It’s going to be all right. – Marvin Gaye

-In this painting, I explore a successful “musical romance”, which are rarely romances in a traditional sense, but rather ones in which the energy between the two parties squares itself so their combined result is far in excess of the sum of their individual talents.
-That club is legendary: Marvin Gaye & Tammy Terrill, Steve Lawrence & Eydie Gourmet, Mimi & Richard Farina, Sonny & Cher, Lennon & McCartney (bromance), Prince & himself, and numerous others.
+In this painting I explore a successful “musical romance”, which are rarely romances in a traditional sense, but can be just as passionate when they work.
+In musical (or other artistic) romances, the energy between the two parties squares itself so their combined result is far in excess of the sum of their individual talents.
+That club is legendary: Marvin Gaye & Tammy Terrill, Mimi & Richard Farina, Sonny & Cher, Lennon & McCartney (bromance), Prince & himself, The Mamas and the Papas, and numerous others.
+The phenomenon does not stretch to encompass all collaborations.
+The efforts of the Travelling Wilburies, for instance, exceed in quality none of its band members individual efforts.